FlaccidFacade/cliSkeleton/README.md

   1) Python

-  Make sure python 3.9 is installed
+  Make sure python 3.9 is installed.

   ```
   python3 --version
   ```

-  This project is created with 3.9.9
+  This project was created using 3.9.9

   2) Virtual environment

-  either use the specific version of python itself or use virtualenv and specify
+  either use the specific version of python itself

-  both create a venv folder in the root dir but virtualenv is an extra dependency that can be used if you choose to use a lower version of python like python2

   python: